AdobeDocs/analytics-platform.en/help/analysis-workspace/build-workspace-project/save-projects.md

      * **[!UICONTROL Name]** (required). name of your project.
      * **[!UICONTROL Description]**.
 A description of your project.
      * **[!UICONTROL Tags]**.
 Search for tags in the [!UICONTROL *Search tags*] field or add new tags using **[!UICONTROL ENTER]**.
      * **[!UICONTROL Folder]**.
-Select a folder from the [!UICONTROL *Select a folder*] dropdown list.
+Select a folder from the [!UICONTROL *Select a folder*] dropdown menu.
 If you do not specify a folder, the project is saved in the current folder from which you created a new project.
      * **[!UICONTROL Version notes]**.
 Add version notes in the *Add notes* text area.

   1. Select **[!UICONTROL Save]** to save your project.